p4lang/p4runtime/docs/v1/guidance-for-generating-p4info.md

 The contents of the `type_info` field of the P4Info message should be as follows.
 For the code snippet above, there is no reason to include a description of the type `T1_t`.
-It is shown below for the sake of an example, but it only needs to be included in the P4Info message if there is a reference directly to type `T1_t` somewhere in the P4Info message.
+The description of type `T1_t` is shown below for the sake of an example, but it only needs to be included in the P4Info message if there is a reference to type `T1_t` somewhere in the P4Info message.

 ```
 type_info {